-To address these challenges, we are actively contributing to the development of software tools for accurate profiling of both previously sequenced as well as uncharacterised microbial species and the functions encoded in their genomes and transcriptomes.
+To address these challenges, we are actively contributing to the development of software tools for accurate profiling of both previously sequenced and uncharacterised microbial species, and the functions encoded in their genomes and transcriptomes.
 To associate changes in these profiles with various host phenotypes of interest, we have investigated various statistics and machine learning tools and evaluated their applicability to microbiome sequencing data and are currently making software pipelines publicly available that automate such analyses.
-Using these, we have recently demonstrated that gastro-intestinal diseases can be accurately detected from faecal microbiome readouts.
+Using these, we have recently demonstrated that gastrointestinal diseases can be accurately detected from faecal microbiome readouts.
 For colorectal cancer in particular this has potential for developing novel non-invasive screening methods (see figure).

 Figure 1: Colorectal cancer (CRC) can be detected using a classification approach based on microbial markers (top panel) quantified in faecal samples by metagenomic sequencing; its accuracy was evaluated in cross-validation and independent external validation (bottom panels) in comparison to the standard non-invasive screening test (FOBT Hemoccult).